 B.Sc.
 Zoology vs B.Sc.
 Botany: Which is Better in 2025

 Bachelor of Science in Zoology (BSc in Zoology) and Bachelor of Science in Botany (BSc in Botany) are similar courses and provide knowledge of biology and the natural world.
-While both the courses provide good career options, they focus on different aspects of life sciences.
+While both courses provide good career options, they focus on different aspects of life sciences.

 B.Sc.
 Zoology vs B.Sc.
 Botany: Which is Better in 2025